applivery/applivery-ios-sdk/README.md

 _**Important**_: The default literals are only in english.
 Consider to set localized strings to fully support all languages your app does.

 ## Embedded frameworks & ipa generation

-If you have installed the SDK with Carthage and as a Dynamic framework, Applivery.framework is built as a fat universal library, that means that you can compile for devices or simulator without any problem, but you can not make an ipa file if it has inside an embedded framework with simulator slices.

 In this case, the solution is as simple as add [this script](https://github.com/applivery/applivery-ios-sdk/blob/master/script/applivery_script.sh) in "New Run Script Phase".
 You'll find inside _Build Phases_ tab.